vectordotdev/timber-io/_posts/2017-04-01-quit-using-activesupport-tagged-logging.md

 2. **Your tag data is ambiguous.** It requires preconceived knowledge of how your tags are ordered.
    Anyone not in-the-know has no idea which one is the `request_id` or the `session_id`.
 3. **It's brittle, inconsistent, there's no contract.** It is highly likely these tags will change, as well as the order.
-Anyone relying on this data for alerts, graphs, etc, will constantly be reacting to any change you make.
+Anyone relying on this data for alerts, graphs, etc, will be reacting changes _after_ things break.
-4. **It's still a pain in the ass to search.**
+4. **It's still a pain to search.**
 5. **Parsing this line is exceptionally difficult.**
-6. I could keep going.

 ## A better way